How to Prep Your Cards in Adobe inDesign Hey there! So your team has come up with some sweet graphics, and you are finally ready to prepare your PDF for printing... You've come to the right place. 😉 First thing you'll want to do is purchase and install Adobe inDesign. If you're trying to create a pr

 May 22, 2019

-Preparation for Kickstarter We are just doing the finishing touches on our Kickstarter and will be launching in about two weeks.
+We are just doing the finishing touches on our Kickstarter and will be launching in about two weeks.
 We are giving a special gift to our community who has supported us up until now by subscribing through our website.
-If…
+If you would like to be included…

 peacemaker hero